suchipi/yavascript/README.md

 The `.d.ts` file contains documented TypeScript type definitions which can be given to your IDE to assist you when writing scripts, even if you aren't writing your scripts in TypeScript.

-You can also use the `help()` function in YavaScript's interactive repl to read formatted markdown documentation offline in your terminal.
+YavaScript's `help()` function can be used in YavaScript's interactive repl to read formatted markdown documentation offline in your terminal.

 ## Example